Skip to main content

 There is no need to complete a separate application form for a Corpus scholarship.
 You will automatically be considered for any Corpus scholarship for which you are eligible if you apply for funding through the Postgraduate Applicant Portal by the funding deadline for your course.
 For some scholarships you also need to have been accepted by Corpus Christi College to be considered (see more details for each scholarship below).
 You are more likely to be accepted by Corpus if you name it as one of your college preferences; this will ensure that your application papers are passed on for consideration by the College if you receive an offer of admission by the Postgraduate Admissions Office.
 If you name the College as your second preference your application will only be passed on to us if your first-choice college does not offer you membership.

-For entry in October 2023, the College will offer the following PhD and master’s awards, most of which are expected to be offered in collaboration with Research Councils, the Cambridge Trust or other funding bodies:
+For entry in October 2024, the College will offer the following PhD and Master's awards, most of which are expected to be offered in collaboration with Research Councils, the Cambridge Trust or other funding bodies:

-One of these scholarships is provided through the generous support of the Worshipful Company of Girdlers.
+This scholarship is provided through the generous support of the Worshipful Company of Girdlers.

-The Purvis/Brotherton Postgraduate Scholarship
+The Purvis/Brotherton Master's Scholarship

 This scholarship was set up in the memory of Thomas Brotherton, formerly a member of the College, and also to commemorate John Edward Purvis, a graduate of the College and Mayor of Cambridge in 1929.